About

 Project Director, China

-Based in Beijing, Long Chen oversees the agency’s major institutional and brand projects.
+Chen heads the Beijing office, where she oversees the agency’s major institutional and brand projects.
 Her work has included the landmark AlUla exhibition at the Forbidden City, the presentation of Reims’ Museum of Fine Arts in Wuhan, and collaborations with Chanel.

 Alongside large-scale productions, she designs creative learning journeys for brands — from studio visits and curatorial talks to artist-led workshops — and sources talents for commissions and collaborations.